intel/QAT_Engine/README.md

     Disable/Enable Intel(R) IPsec Vectorized AES-GCM offload.
     This flag is valid only when Intel(R) IPsec support is enabled using the flag --enable-ipsec_offload (enabled by default if ipsec_offload is enabled).

+--disable-multibuff_rsa/--enable-multibuff_rsa
+    Disable/Enable Intel(R) Multibuff RSA offload.
+This flag is valid only when Multi-buffer support is enabled using the flag --enable-multibuff_offload (enabled by default if multibuff_offload is enabled).

+--disable-multibuff_ecx/--enable-multibuff_ecx
+    Disable/Enable Intel(R) Multibuff X25519 offload.
+This flag is valid only when Multi-buffer support is enabled using the flag --enable-multibuff_offload (enabled by default if multibuff_offload is enabled).

 --disable-qat_small_pkt_offload/--enable-qat_small_pkt_offload
     Enable the offload of small packet cipher operations to Intel(R) QAT.
 When